ubz1/STARTUP2-repro-in-k8s/README.md

 ./run.sh
 ```

-create the conditions where you can add the slow node (= the pod of deploy-04s)
+create the conditions where you can add the slow node (= the pod created by "deploy-04s.yaml")

 if there is enough sample data the slow node will be in STARTUP2 for long enough to test election behavior.